KStocky/ShaderTestFramework/docs/Tutorial.md

 ## Requirements

 1. Windows 10 Version 1909 (OS build 18363.1350) or greater - This is due to a dependency on the [DirectX Agility SDK](https://devblogs.microsoft.com/directx/gettingstarted-dx12agility/)
-2. Visual Studio 2022 17.2 - This is due to the project making use of several C++23 features e.g. [Deducing This](https://devblogs.microsoft.com/cppblog/cpp23-deducing-this/)
+2. Visual Studio 2022 17.7 - This is due to the project making use of several C++23 features e.g. [std::views::enumerate](https://en.cppreference.com/w/cpp/ranges/enumerate_view)
-3. [CMake 3.25](https://cmake.org/download/) - Shader Test Framework's CMake scripts make use of [PROPAGATE](https://cmake.org/cmake/help/latest/command/return.html) which came in 3.25
+3. [CMake 3.26](https://cmake.org/download/) - Shader Test Framework's CMake scripts make use of [CMAKE_VS_VERSION_BUILD_NUMBER](https://cmake.org/cmake/help/latest/variable/CMAKE_VS_VERSION_BUILD_NUMBER.html) which came in 3.26
 4. A working internet connection on the first build - This is due to the CMake scripts downloading all of the dependencies of the project.

 ## Optional Requirements